-Criminal Traffic Accident Lawyers and Attorneys in Westchester County, NY
+Criminal Traffic Ticket Lawyers in Westchester County, NY

 Most car accident violations are civil matters.
 This means that crashes are not generally considered criminal violations under the law.
 In most instances, the consequences of a car accident involve an assessment of financial loss based on medical expenses and property damage.
 However, there are a few important exceptions to this.
 Hit and run crashes, DUI or DWI accidents, and accidents resulting from reckless driving can be prosecuted as criminal violations under the law.
 If another person was hurt or killed, you could face vehicular manslaughter charges as well.
 Some of these charges can be incredibly serious.
 Individuals could face felony charges for the actions they take behind the wheel.
 Yet, even a misdemeanor charge can have serious consequences.
 Individuals with misdemeanor charges may suffer under the stigma of having a criminal record.
 A criminal record can impact many aspects of your life—from your ability to find work to your ability to secure certain types of federal aid programs.
 If you are facing misdemeanor or felony charges, a criminal traffic accident lawyer like Darren DeUrso in Westchester County, New York may be able to help you.
 Our firm works with individuals facing a range of criminal charges.
 We will take the time to understand your case and help you understand your options as you navigate the sometimes complex criminal justice system.

 Have You Been Charged with a Hit and Run in Westchester County, New York?